Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/bleeding-pipe.md

 This vulnerability has already been exploited many times and many 1.7.10/1.12.2 modpacks are vulnerable, however any other version of Minecraft can be affected if an affected mod is installed.

-This vulnerability can spread past the server to infect any clients that might join, though we do not know if the activity we have observed does that.
+This vulnerability can spread past the server to infect any clients that might join, though we do not know if there is any such malware in the wild.

 # Introduction

-BleedingPipe is an exploit being used in the wild allowing **FULL** remote code execution on clients and servers running popular Minecraft mods on 1.7.10/1.12.2 Forge (its mainly those versions, other versions are affected.), alongside some other mods.
+BleedingPipe is an exploit being used in the wild allowing **FULL** remote code execution on clients and servers running popular Minecraft mods on 1.7.10/1.12.2 Forge (other versions could also be affected), alongside some other mods.
 Use of the BleedingPipe exploit has already been observed on unsuspecting servers.

 This is a vulnerability in mods using unsafe deserialization code, not in Forge itself.